gpsportsclub20/Vir_Pro/source/03_Gallery/Gallery.rst

 The observations were crucial to illustrate that the discrepancies in as-built pile deviation surveys were influenced by:

 **Spatial Factors**
-      * Spatial distribution of piles (pile density for the pilegroups)
+      * Distribution of piles per unit area (*pile density*)
-      * Radial soil displacement from pile jacking in clay **Temporal Factor**
+      * Radial soil displacement from pile jacking in clay
+            * As a function of *pile density* **Temporal Factor**
       * Timing of as-built pile deviation survey taken
             * At least 3 months apart between the first and second surveys

 ***************************************
 Theoretical Analysis with Python